 The contents of these reports are set out in regulations 6, 7 and 8 of the Companies (Reporting by Insolvency Practitioners) Regulations 2020.

-The liquidator must prepare and file with us, using our online service, a summary report relating to the liquidation, if the liquidation is commenced on or after 1 September 2020.
+If the liquidation commenced on or after 1 September 2020, the liquidator must prepare and file with us, using our online service, a summary report relating to the liquidation.

 Liquidators must report to us any serious problems relating to bodies corporate in liquidation.
 This includes offences, breaches of directors’ duties, and misappropriation of company funds.